 Tutanota is a secure email service run by a small team of privacy enthusiasts in Germany.
 Although it may not be widely known, Tutanota is a serious player among secure email providers.
-It uses a hybrid encryption system instead of PGP, and is protected by the GDPR and other pro-privacy EU regulations.
+It uses a hybrid encryption system that avoids some of the drawbacks of PGP, and is protected by the GDPR and other pro-privacy EU regulations.

-In this Tutanota review, we’ll be posting hands-on test results while sharing our research findings and personal experience in using this email provider for the past few years.
+In this new and updated Tutanota review, we’ll be posting hands-on test results while sharing our research findings and personal experience in using this email provider for the past few years.

 The Tutanota team has a strong vision for their product: